District 123 Procedures

 Set Up

-The Chair, Administration Manager, and Parliamentarian shall be at a table at the front of the room
+The Chair, Administration Manager, and Parliamentarian shall be seated at a table at the front of the room.

 A lectern shall be set at the front of the room in a place easily seen by all attendees, virtual and in-person.

-The Chair shall be able to see and be seen by all attendees at all times.
+The Chair should be able to see and be seen by all attendees at all times.

 Procedures